To achieve high frame rates and smooth gameplay, you'll need a good gaming computer.

 What else can I do to improve FPS?

-The GPU and CPU is the main driving force behind high FPS.
+The GPU and CPU affect FPS and are the main driving force behind high FPS.

 If you cannot upgrade your components, you can also look into lowering your graphics settings in-game and further optimizing your computer's operating system.